hackingclimate/iden3-docs/source/technology/merkle_tree.rst

 Storing data on a blockchain is expensive.
 Merkle trees help us minimize the amount of data stored on chain.

 How so?
-As we saw in the previous sections, to ensure tamper resistance and proof of membership we only need to remember the root of the tree, not the whole tree.
+As we saw in the previous sections, to ensure tamper resistance and proof of membership we only need to store the root of the tree, not the whole tree.
 This means that, no matter how big the tree is, the only piece of data we actually need to store on chain is the root.

 Why we use Merkle trees at iden3
 ################################